 People are often tempted to put references at the bottom of their resume, but this is not necessary.
 The organization interviewing you will ask for references when they are ready for them.
 This usually happens further along in the process and is a very good sign that you are being strongly considered for the position.
 Be sure to let your references know they may be getting a call and what you talked about in your interview(s).
 However, it is important to understand that employers often have policies in place that restrict what references can say.

 There are many ways to look for a job.

-Indeed, Dice, CareerBuilder, Monster, LinkedIn, Glassdoor, and Google for Jobs are some of the most popular places to find technical job postings.
-They each function slightly different, but from a job search perspective, you can search each of them for jobs and find quality postings.
+Indeed, Dice, CareerBuilder, Monster, LinkedIn, Glassdoor, and Google for Jobs are some of the most popular job sites to find technical job postings.
+They each function slightly different, but from a job search perspective, you can search each of them for jobs and find quality job listings.
 In fact, you will often find the same positions if you search multiple sites.
-Your best options for technical jobs are Dice, Indeed, and Google for Jobs.
+Your best options for technology jobs are using job boards like Dice, Indeed, and Google for Jobs.

 Note that as of January 7th, 2019, Indeed no longer allows postings from staffing firms so you may not get a complete picture of the available jobs for your skill set if you use Indeed.